Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Steelers stats and trends

-- The Steelers have turned the ball over one more time (8 total) than the Lions have forced a turnover (7) this season.
+- This year, the Steelers have turned the ball over eight times, one more than the Lions' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Lions.